True Believers (miniseries): Production

 The idea for the mini series and the title came from Bob Ellis, who pitched it to Matt Carroll at Channel Ten.
 Carroll commissioned Ellis and Stephen Ramsey to write it, originally as a feature film.
 In October 1984 Ten announced they did not want to make it.

 The producers of The Petrov Affair reportedly tried to buy part of the script, but were turned down.
 Carroll took the project to Sandra Levy at the ABC and she agreed to make it provided it was done on videotape.
 If it was shot on film the estimated cost would be $5.6 million but on video it could be done for $3.4 million.
 It would be shown on the ABC for the Bicentenary.
 The project needed to be rewritten and Ellis and Ramsay refused.
 John Lonie rewrote the scripts.

 Filming took place in October 1987.

 Fred Daly watched the show and said "the bloke playing Chifley hasn't got the voice right but then nobody could get Chif's voice right."
+As to the actor Gary Files who had played Daly, the real Daly made no comment of this portrayal of himself.